amphp/http-client/README.md

 ###### Simple GET Request

-Often you only care about GET retrieval.
+Often we only care about simple GET retrieval.
 For such cases Artax accepts a simple URI as the request parameter:

 ```php
 <?php